 File Your Case in Your Home State

 Still, another option is to sue the defendant in your home state.
 This is often a more difficult course of action because your home state might not have geographic or personal jurisdiction over the defendant.
-Instead, you might need to establish sufficient minimum contacts the defendant has with your home state for the court to have jurisdiction.
+Instead, you might need to establish sufficient minimum contacts that the defendant has with your home state for the court to have jurisdiction.

 Minimum contacts might include a whole host of connections the defendant has to your home state.
 Perhaps they work in your state or at least conduct significant business there.
 Maybe they own property in your state.
 Whatever the reason, we should try to find more than just one contact.
 Jurisdiction is usually based on multiple points of contact, not just one.